Off to Prison

 Picking strawberries.

-We ended up getting three full punnets of strawberries that kept the girls nourished for the next few days (we're on a budget here people).
+We ended up getting three full punnets of strawberries that kept the kids nourished for the next few days (we're on a budget here people).
 We also strolled through the apple and cherry orchards, both of which were in full bloom.
-The girls even made the Sorell Farm Facebook page.

 Among the cherry trees.